 DEPARTMENT OF FLORIDA

-MINUTES – October 2014 S.E.C.
+MINUTES – FEBRUARY 2015 S.E.C.

-Friday, October 31, 2014 Opening Session
+Friday, February 13, 2015 Opening Session

 President Karen Powers called the meeting to order.
 Chaplain Jerri Devoll gave the invocation.
 Sgt.
-At Arms Claudia Thompson led in the Presentation of Colors and the Pledge of Allegiance.
+At Arms Claudia Thompson led in the Presentation of Colors and Pledge of Allegiance.

 Roll call was given by Doe Seals, Recording Secretary.